fbohz/fbohz.github.io/_posts/2020-09-16-data-structures_pt2.markdown

 - Very good performance better than `O(n)`, assuming BST is balanced.
 - Ordered and flexible size.
 - **No** O(1) operations, since traversal is required.

-- BST is not the fastest, sometimes Arrays outperform them.
+*Note*: BST is not the fastest, sometimes Arrays outperform them.

 ### Unbalanced vs Balanced BSTs

 - **Unbalanced BST**: Where are the nodes are either on the right or left.
 Becoming more like linked lists.
 Unbalanced become O(n) for lookup, insert, delete.
-- **Balanced (PREFERRED)**:
+- **Balanced (preferred)**:

 How do you balance your trees?
 By algorithms.
 Programming languages do provide libraries and tools to help you build them.

-### BST In Code
+### BST Example In Code

 See below or click [here](https://repl.it/@fbohz/BlogBST-eg).

 ### AVL Trees + Red Black Tree (Balancing Binary Search Trees)

-- These trees are used a library and balance trees.
+- These trees are used with a library and balance trees.
-- These balance the trees when finds they are not unbalanced.
+- These balance the trees when it finds they are not unbalanced.

-- There are resources for you to visualize them:
+There are resources for you to visualize them:
   - [https://medium.com/basecs/the-little-avl-tree-that-could-86a3cae410c7](https://medium.com/basecs/the-little-avl-tree-that-could-86a3cae410c7)
   - [https://medium.com/basecs/painting-nodes-black-with-red-black-trees-60eacb2be9a5](https://medium.com/basecs/painting-nodes-black-with-red-black-trees-60eacb2be9a5)
   - [https://www.cs.usfca.edu/~galles/visualization/AVLtree.html](https://www.cs.usfca.edu/~galles/visualization/AVLtree.html)
   - [https://www.cs.usfca.edu/~galles/visualization/RedBlack.html](https://www.cs.usfca.edu/~galles/visualization/RedBlack.html)

+🤓📗 Always look up how to visualize trees and any data structure in fact.

 ### Heaps and Tries